wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 {% include _toc.html %}

 Here are the notes on Networking I took while studying for <a target="_blank" href="https://wilsonmar.github.io/azure-certifications/">Azure exams</a>.
+This page assumes you've absorbed my <a target="_blank" href="https://wilsonmar.github.io/azure-cloud-onramp/">Azure cloud onramp</a> for skill at Portal GUI and CLI.

 1. In the Portal GUI, G+\ to Search for "Net" and there appears:

    * <a href="#add-network-interface-in-vm">Network interfaces</a>